-Your loyal art collectors will enjoy traveling your artistic journey because they know where you are going.
+Your loyal art collectors will enjoy traveling your artistic journey because they know where you are.

-Seling your artwork online, in art galleries and even art shows will be easier if you exhibit uniformity in your work.
+Selling your artwork online, in art galleries, and even at art shows will be easier if you exhibit uniformity in your work.

-You will be identified as an authority in your niche which will build personal relations with your following.
+You will be identified as an authority in your niche, building personal relations with your following.

-A large variety of subjects that do not connect with one another will lower the value of your artwork and have you seen as an amateur.
+A large variety of subjects that do not connect will lower the value of your artwork and have you seen as an amateur.

-By crafting a story with your series paintings you will increase the value of your art and you will have an opportunity to increase your revenue stream by selling prints of your originals.
+By crafting a story with your series of paintings, you will increase the value of your art, and you will have an opportunity to increase your revenue stream by selling square prints or regular art prints of your originals.

-Take some time to really think about how you want to be remembered as an artist.
+Take some time to think about how you want to be remembered as an artist.

 You Might Also Be Interested In: